gayathripalani2003/ComputerVision/ColorPallete/readme.md

 # OpenCV HSL Color Palette

 This Python program creates an interactive HSL (Hue, Saturation, Lightness) color palette using OpenCV.
 The user can adjust the **Hue** value dynamically via a trackbar, while the Saturation and Lightness values are fixed.
-The resulting color is displayed in an OpenCV window, and the current HSL values are shown as text overlay on the image.
+The resulting color is displayed in an OpenCV window.
 ## Features

 - **Dynamic Hue Adjustment**: Adjust the Hue value from 0 to 179 using a trackbar.